dengkunli/QuestionEditor/README.md

 bower install question-editor
 ```

-## Use
+## How to use

-It's simple to use the question editor.
+It's extremely simple to use the question editor.

 All you have to do is to first add the `question-editor` dependency to your app module and then add the `question-editor` directive in a place where it is under the scope of one of your controllers.
 And then create a scope variable (must be an array) say `scope.questionsHolder = []` in your controller to hold the questions, and then add an attribute to the `question-editor` with value `questionsHolder` in order to set up a two-way data binding.